Pros and Cons of GAN Evaluation Measures: New Developments: Introduction

+Evaluation of generative models is an active area of research.
+Several quantitative and qualitative measures have been proposed so far.
+In this section, I review some of the influential measures that have inspired the researchers.

+A classic approach is to compare the log-likelihoods of models.
+This approach, however, has several shortcomings.
+A model can achieve high likelihood, but low image quality, and conversely, low likelihood and high image quality.
+Also, kernel density estimation in high-dimensional spaces is very challenging~\citep{theis2015note}.

 The two most common GAN evaluation measures are Inception Score (IS) and Fr\'echet Inception Distance (FID).
-IS~\cite{salimans2016improved} computes the KL divergence between the conditional class distribution and the marginal class distribution over the generated data.
-FID~\cite{heusel2017gans} calculates the Wasserstein-2 (\aka Fr\'echet) distance between multivariate Gaussians fitted to the embedding space of the Inception-v3 network of generated and real images\footnote{To learn how to implement FID, please see \url{https://machinelearningmastery.com/how-to-implement-the-Fr\'echet-inception-distance-fid-from-scratch/}}.
+They rely on a pre-existing classifier (InceptionNet) trained on ImageNet.
+IS~\citep{salimans2016improved} computes the KL divergence between the conditional class distribution and the marginal class distribution over the generated data.
+FID~\citep{heusel2017gans} calculates the Wasserstein-2 (\aka Fr\'echet) distance between multivariate Gaussians fitted to the embedding space of the Inception-v3 network of generated and real images\footnote{To learn how to implement FID, please refer to \href{https://machinelearningmastery.com/how-to-implement-the-Fr\'echet-inception-distance-fid-from-scratch/}{here}.}.

+IS does not capture intra-class diversity, is insensitive to the prior distribution over labels (hence is biased towards ImageNet dataset and Inception model\footnote{See also~\href{https://medium.com/octavian-ai/a-simple-explanation-of-the-inception-score-372dff6a8c7a}{here}.}), and is very sensitive to model parameters and implementations~\citep{barratt2018note,odena2019open}.
+It requires a large sample size to be reliable.
+A simple class-conditional model that memorizes one example per ImageNet class achieves a high IS.
+Using a 1D example,~\cite{barratt2018note} show that the true underlying data distribution may achieve a lower IS than other distributions.